The winners of the 16th Brussels Airport Aviation Awards have been revealed

 On Wednesday evening, 8 March, according to annual tradition the Brussels Airport Aviation Awards were presented.
 With these awards, Brussels Airport wants to honour airlines and partners who in 2022 have excelled in the area of punctuality and performance, network development and safety and environment.
 11 awards will be presented during a live partner event.

-Brussels Airport has been organising the Aviation Awards since 2007, in order to reward the airlines and partners for an exceptional performance.
+Brussels Airport has been organising the Aviation Awards since 2007, in order to reward airlines and partners for exceptional performance.
 This year, awards were presented in 11 different categories.

 Performance and Punctuality Awards